Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 \begin{lemma}[Differentiability of $W_\alpha$] Suppose that $\Sc$ satisfies the hypotheses in Theorem~\ref{thm:non-isolated}, and $X$ is an open set containing $\Sc$ on which $({\Gc}_\alpha(x), u(x), v(x))$ is the unique solution to~\eqref{eq:KKT_proj}.
 Then \begin{enumerate} \item For all $x \in X$, $W_\alpha$ is differentiable with

 \item For all $x^* \in \Sc$, $W_\alpha$ is twice directionally differentiable in any direction $d \in \real^n$, where \end{enumerate}

 \end{lemma}

-\begin{remark}\longthmtitle{Dependence of $Q(x)$ on $\alpha$} {\rm In general, for $x \in X$, the value of $Q(x)$ depends on the choice of $\alpha$, since $u(x)$ and $v(x)$ depend on $\alpha$.
-However, if $x^* \in \KKT$, then $u(x^*), v(x^*)$ correspond to the Lagrange multipliers of \eqref{eq:opt} and $Q(x^*)$ is the Hessian of the Lagrangian of \eqref{eq:opt}.
-In particular, this means that for all $x^* \in \KKT$, the value of $Q(x^*)$ depends only on the problem data and is independent of $\alpha$. } \oprocend \end{remark}
+\begin{remark}[Dependence of $Q(x)$ on $\alpha$] {\rm In general, given~$x \in X$, the value of $Q(x)$ depends on the choice of~$\alpha$, since~$(u(x), v(x))$ depends on $\alpha$.
+However, if $x^* \in \KKT$, then~$(u(x^*), v(x^*))$ corresponds to the Lagrange multipliers of \eqref{eq:opt} and $Q(x^*)$ is the Hessian of the Lagrangian of \eqref{eq:opt}.
+In particular, this means that for $x^* \in \KKT$, the value of~$Q(x^*)$ depends only on the problem data and is independent of $\alpha$. } \oprocend \end{remark}

 We now proceed with the proof of Theorem~\ref{thm:non-isolated}.

 \begin{proof}[Proof of Theorem~\ref{thm:non-isolated}] Let $\alpha^* = \sup_{x^* \in \Sc} \{ \rho(Q(x^*)) \}$.
 For $\alpha > \alpha^*$, we have $\alpha I - Q(x^*) \succ 0$ for all $x^* \in \Sc$.
 Assume without loss of generality that $\alpha I - Q(x) \succ 0$ for all $x \in U$ (if not, since $Q$ is continuous, we can always find an open subset of $U$ containing $\Sc$ for which these property holds).
 We claim that $W_\alpha$ satisfies each of the conditions~(i)-(iii) in Lemma~\ref{lem:angle-convergence} with $\Kc = \real^n$.